Skip to content

 Reputational damage

 Falling victim to phishing attacks can severely impact an organization’s reputation.
-If customers, partners, or stakeholders discover that their personal information has been compromised due to a successful phishing attack, they may lose trust in the organization’s ability to safeguard their data.
+If clients, partners, or stakeholders discover that their personal information has been compromised due to a successful phishing attack, they may lose trust in the organization’s ability to safeguard their data.

 Employee productivity and morale